 So how do you agree with the energy management company on the value of the savings you have generated?
 We advise you to follow the IPMVP protocol.
 These initials stand for International Performance Measurement and Verification Protocol.
 It was developed by the Efficiency Valuation Organization (EVO).

 The key to the IPMVP protocol is that it proposes four measurement and verification options to apply in each of the energy improvements that you establish with your energy management service.

 With these measurement options the finance, purchasing or energy manager can verify the savings of each energy saving measure, individually.
 That is, working by project.

 Couldn’t it be interesting if the supervisor of the energy efficiency project of your bank was able to separately verify the savings after investing in solar energy and an in new HVAC machine?
 And branch by branch across those in your portfolio?

-With DEXCell Energy Manager you can do this, since it offers you a specific IPMVP module for monitoring energy saving by project or action:
+With DEXMA you can do this, since it offers you a specific IPMVP module for monitoring energy saving by project or action:

 4 – Consumption Forecasting

 If you read our article “7 Energy Management Challenges in Banking”, one of the challenges of the banking sector is for the purchasing department to get a competitive price from the utility companies to achieve the lowest possible energy cost.

 But, how to know what price to negotiate?